mattbasta/client-performance-handbook/README.md

     2. Gzip and Compression
     3. Images
     4. Fetching Resources In Advance
+    5. One asset to rule them all?
+        - Number of assets
+        - Combining assets
+        - Weighing the benefits of multiple files
-    5. Minification
+6. Minification
     1. Markup
         - SVG
     2. CSS
     3. JS
         - Overview of JS magnification
         - Best minifiers and how to use them
         - Worst minifiers and how not to use them
         - Tips for writing optimizable JavaScript
-    6. One asset to rule them all?
-        - Number of assets
-        - Combining assets
-        - Weighing the benefits of multiple files
-6. JavaScript
+7. JavaScript
     1. Head or Body?
 Where the hell do I put my code
     2. defer, async, both, neither
     3. Browser events